 You can ask them to list you as a participating business, do an interview or invite them to broadcast from your store.
 You can also register at sites like Help a Reporter Out (HARO) as a source or expert in your field.

-11. Offer a special discount
+19. Offer a special discount

 Rather than offering a generic 20% off storewide discount, try to be strategic.
 For example, you might provide a deal for anyone who follows you on social media or signs up for your company newsletter.

-12. Team up with other businesses
+22. Team up with other businesses

-Want more marketing tips?
+Want more small business marketing tips?

 Get more occupation-specific marketing and promotion tips here.
 Find tips for: